 You might have heard rumours of the warm water in Desolation Sound, which are often described as “the warmest ocean temperature north of Mexico.”
 But why is this the case, exactly, and what does that mean for your kayak vacation?

 First, the facts: In the summer months Desolation Sound can have water temperatures reaching up to 24 degrees celsius (or 75 degrees Fahrenheit)!
-This is exacerbated by shallow bays and rising tides coming in over sunbaked rocks, and creates swimming and snorkelling conditions previously unimaginable in coastal British Columbia—wetsuits are certainly not required!
+This is exacerbated by shallow bays and rising tides coming in over sunbaked rocks, and creates swimming and snorkeling conditions previously unimaginable in coastal British Columbia—wetsuits are certainly not required!

 The main reason for these tropical-like warm ocean temperatures is due to a fortunate quirk of geography.
 Located on the inside roughly halfway across the northern and southern points of Vancouver Island, Desolation Sound lies at the convergence of the tidal flow from both directions.